- Cancer Center Home

 - - Breast Screening Guidelines

 A screening mammogram is the best tool available for finding breast cancer early, before symptoms appear.
-A mammogram is a special kind of x-ray that produces detailed images of the breast that are printed on film (standard) or stored directly in a computer (digital).
+A mammogram is a special kind of x-ray that produces detailed images of the breast that are stored directly in a computer (digital).
 The Breast Center uses state of the art full-field digital mammography equipment to provide sharper and more detailed images of breast tissue for evaluation.

 Mammograms can often detect a breast lump before it can be felt.
 Also, a mammogram can show small deposits of calcium in the breast.
 Although most calcium deposits are benign (not cancerous), a cluster of tiny specks of calcium (called micro-calcifications) may be an early sign of cancer.